-Visiting the spas are a cultural pastime and a popular tourist activity in the capital city of Budapest.
+Visiting the Budapest thermal baths is a cultural pastime and a popular tourist activity in Hungary’s capital city.
+It’s just one of many wonderful things to do in Budapest.
 The question isn’t whether or not you should visit, but rather which one(s) you should visit and what are you hoping to get out of the experience.
-Here we’ll provide some facts and tips regarding what you should you should know before visiting a Budapest spa.
+Here we’ll provide some facts and tips regarding what you should you should know before visiting the Budapest thermal baths.

 Way back as early as the 2nd century, the thermal waters of Budapest were enjoyed by the Romans, though the bath culture didn’t really take off until the 16th century when the Turkish occupied Hungary.
 Some of the original Turkish baths still remain (Király, Rudas, and Veli Bej), whereas others were built more recently in the early 20th century (Lukács, Gellért, and Széchenyi).
-Nowadays, tourists and locals alike enjoy the 15 public thermal spas in Budapest.
+Nowadays, tourists and locals alike enjoy the 15 Budapest public baths.
 There are also private baths in some of the luxury hotels around the city.

 The warm and mineral-filled waters of the thermal baths are great for the body and soul.
 Many visitors soak in the baths to simply melt away stress, while others find that the waters relieve pain, discomfort, and irritation related to muscular, arthritic, and skin conditions.